andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 rendition of "Ja, vi elsker", the Norwegian national anthem.
 Penned by the delightfully cognominated Bj&oslash;rnstjerne Bj&oslash;rnson, the song wasn't officially adopted as the National
-Anthem until 11 December 2019 after serving 100-some-odd years as the *de facto* anthem.
+Anthem until 11-December 2019 after serving 100-some-odd years as the *de facto* anthem.
 Translated as "Yes, we love this country", ol Bj&oslash;rnstjerne spent nearly 10 years spinning this intricate and complex patriotic metaphor.
 As a further testament to Bj&oslash;rnstjerne's creativity he named his first born